MB175/BBB-Volume/README.md

 ### Coming soon into Chrome Extensions Store !

-BBB-Volume is a Chrome-Extensions that adds a simple volume slider to your bbb html 5 client.
+BBB-Volume is a Chrome-Extension that adds a simple volume slider to your bbb html 5 client.

 <img src=".assets/volumeSlider.png">